CEA-MetroCarac/PySSPFM/doc/README.md

 #### III.1.c) - Extraction

 <p align="justify" width="100%">
 All measurement files and the measurement sheet must be placed within the same directory.
 The data contained in these file types are then extracted using the file <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/PySSPFM/utils/raw_extraction.py">utils/raw_extraction</a></code>.
 The functions <a href="https://numpy.org/doc/stable/reference/generated/numpy.genfromtxt.html">genfromtxt</a> (from NumPy), <a href="https://pandas.pydata.org/docs/reference/api/pandas.read_csv.html">read_csv</a> (from pandas), and <a href="https://pandas.pydata.org/docs/reference/api/pandas.read_excel.html">read_excel</a> (from pandas) are employed, respectively, to extract data from files with extensions txt, csv, and xlsx.
 For files with the spm extension (Bruker), the extraction script relies on a second file: <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/PySSPFM/utils/datacube_reader.py">utils/datacube_reader</a></code>, which employs the <code>DataExtraction</code> object with the <a href="https://pypi.org/project/nanoscope/">nanoscope</a> library.
-However, the nanoscope library alone is insufficient for data extraction, as it requires the use of DLL files installed with the Nanoscope Analysis software (Bruker).
+However, the nanoscope library alone is insufficient for data extraction, as it requires the use of DLL (Dynamic Link Library) files installed with the Nanoscope Analysis software (Bruker).
 In the event that the DLL files are not present, the <code>NanoscopeError</code> object has been created to handle the error.
 </p>

 #### III.1.d) - Examples & Tests